Augustana Band "Viking Voyage" to China January 2019

 Wed, Jan 9 SHANGHAI.
 Sightseeing in Shanghai to include the Bund, Shanghai Museum, Silk Factory, French Concession, C.C.P., First Congress Museum and Chenghuang Temple.
 Attend an evening Chinese acrobatic show.
 (B,L,D)

 Thu, Jan 10 SHANGHAI.
 Sightseeing in Shanghai to include the Jade Buddha Temple, East Jinling Road and walking tour of Old Town.
-Attend an evening concert by the Augustana Band at Jiaotong University.
+Evening concert by the Augustana Band at Jiaotong University.
 (B,L,D)

 Fri, Jan 11 SHANGHAI/WUHAN.
 Morning free in Shanghai for independent exploration.
 In the afternoon, board train to Wuhan.
 Arrive Wuhan in the evening and transfer to the hotel for check-in.
 (B,L,D)

 Sat, Jan 12 WUHAN.
-Visit the campus of Hubei University for a student exchange day and attend a concert by the Augustana Band at the university.
+Visit the campus of Hubei University for a student exchange day and evening concert at the university.
 (B,L,D)

 Sun, Jan 13 WUHAN.
 In the morning, visit Hubei Provincial Museum, including the Chime Bell Exhibition for a performance on the bells.
 Visit Optics Valley, East Lake High-tech Zone.
-Attend an evening concert by the Augustana Band.
+Evening concert.
 (B,L,D)